 - For diverse health benefits, aim for at least 150 minutes per week of moderately-intense physical activity, meaning you can hold a conversation (if barely) while exercising.
 For even greater effect, aim for at least 300 minutes per week!

 - It’s also important to avoid being sedentary, so take a 2-minute movement break every 20 minutes of sedentary (sitting) time.

 - Use the Perceived Exertion Scale to dial in intensity.
 Too-intense exercise for prolonged periods can contribute to leaky gut.

 First, let’s get one thing straight: exercise is not just about “burning calories.”
 The number of calories we burn when exercising compared to sitting and doing nothing is not really that significant.
 It certainly adds up slowly considering that 3,500 calories is equivalent to 1 pound of stored energy.
-If we want to lose weight, we should focus on dietary changes.
+If we want to lose weight, we should focus on dietary changes (see Paleo for Weight Loss).
 But exercise still plays an important role in health management.
 Instead of a calorie burner, we should think of exercise as a hormone manager.

 Hormones are chemical messengers in contact with virtually every cell in the body, and they are sensitive to the demands of cells.
 When hormones sense changes in body chemistry, they respond rapidly to ensure that the cells get everything they need to stay healthy.
 Exercise has a profound effect on every hormone system in the body.
 Whether the exercise is aerobic or anaerobic, cardio intensive or strength training focused, low intensity or high intensity, and short duration or long duration, virtually every hormone system benefits.
 It also matters what time of day we exercise, whether we exercise in a fasted state, and what other stressors are present (mental stress, lack of sleep, poor-quality diet, and so on).
 However, what is uniformly true is that exercise improves hormone regulation.